 Video codecs planned for the next 12 months

 We hope this report provides useful information about what your peers are working on.
-We have already learned a lot, and are looking forward to an even better and more comprehensive 2018 Video Developer Survey a year from now!

 If you like building awesome things, come join us at bitmovin.com/jobs.